-The Commonwealth's Attorneyy represents the citizens of the Commonwealth of Virginia and Bedford County in the prosecution of criminal laws.
+The Commonwealth's Attorney represents the citizens of the Commonwealth of Virginia and Bedford County in the prosecution of criminal laws.
 The Commonwealth's Attorney is a Constitutional officer elected to a four-year term.
-586-7628
+Phone Number: (540) 586-7628.

 The Sheriff of Bedford County is responsible for law enforcement, courtroom security, serving civil papers and transporting prisoners.
-586-7827
+Phone Number: (540) 586-7827.

 Commissioner of the Revenue

 The Commissioner of the Revenue is responsible for assessing the value of personal property, issuing business licenses and processing Virginia income tax return.
 The office also maintains the land book and administers tax relief under the elderly real estate owners program, along with food and beverage tax collection.
 Phone Number: (540) 586-7621.

-The Treasurer is responsible for the collection of taxes, including the mailing of bills, processing payments and investing surplus funds Phone Number: (540) 586-7670.
+The Treasureris responsible for the collection of taxes, including the mailing of bills, processing payments and investing surplus funds Phone Number: (540) 586-7670.

 Want to run for public office?

 Questions? about voting, absentee voting, polling, electoral officials and more, visit the Bedford County Registrar for voting information Phone Number: (540) 586-7649.